 - To allow the migration to proceed, sign into your Microsoft Azure account and accept the permissions.

 - Provide the specifications for the virtual machine that will be created to migrate into, then click Next.

 - Confirm the VM details and click Recover.

 - A recovery will now be queued which will migrate the machine into Azure.
-You can monitor the progress of the recovery from the machine's main page.
+You can monitor the progress of the migration from the machine's main page.

-- When the recovery completes, the newly created virtual machine will be stopped.
+- When the migration completes, the newly created virtual machine will be stopped.
 Restart it from the Azure portal to access the data that has been migrated.

-Because of the number of ways of configuring connectivity to a recovered VM, the VM will initially only be assigned a private IP.
+Because of the number of ways of configuring connectivity to a migrated VM, the VM will initially only be assigned a private IP.
 Note that this only applies to Windows machines.
-There are two options if you want to RDP to the recovered machine:
+There are two options if you want to RDP to the migrated machine:

 - Assign a public IP to the VM: https://docs.microsoft.com/en-us/azure/virtual-network/associate-public-ip-address-vm

 - Create a VPN into Azure in order to access the VM: https://docs.microsoft.com/en-us/azure/vpn-gateway/create-routebased-vpn-gateway-portal